binaryphile/www.minimak.org/pages/download.md

 You can download boot mappings that work for any Windows system from [github](https://github.com/downloads/lilleyt/minimak/registry_mappings.zip).
-There are three versions in the zip:
+There are two versions in the zip:

-  * Minimak-l - left-hand only
-  * Minimak - both hands
+  * Minimak - Regular version
-  * Minimak + BacksLock - full Minimak with *CapsLock* mapped to *Backspace*
+  * Minimak + BacksLock - Minimak with *CapsLock* mapped to *Backspace*

 To install any of them, unzip the download and double-click the mapping you want.
 Windows will ask you if you want to load the file into the